A network for Africans abroad. Help each other. Sit together. Bounce ideas.

 Three things: warm introductions to members who can actually help; a private channel to share what you’re going through (“You Are Not Alone”); and live talks from members with open Q&A. Plus quiet access to peer dinners and local chapter meet-ups.

-Africa Global Forum insists on creating opportunity among ourselves first.
-We’re peer-led, not press-led — no glossy summits, no panels for panels’ sake.
+One driving belief sets us apart: we exist to create opportunity among ourselves — then with the world.
+We’re peer-led, not press-led: no glossy summits, no panels for panels’ sake.
 Just the diaspora helping the diaspora, plus clear free research on the corridor we live in.

 Member meet-ups are members-only to keep the trust real.
 If you’d like to nominate a friend who fits, send their LinkedIn and a line about them — we’ll consider case-by-case.